zackrt/react-native-video/README.md

 ##ideas for refactor:
 1. NEED WIREFRAME
-Drawout full individual page layouts
+  a.Drawout full individual page layouts

 start with layout:
 icon layouts and colors